 Our gross margins are dependent upon, among other factors, the proportion of software sales, product mix, supply chain impacts, customer mix, product introduction costs, price reductions granted to customers and achievement of cost reductions.

-Our gross margin decreased in the three months ended April 1, 2022, compared to the corresponding period in 2021, primarily due to unfavorable product mix.
+Our gross margin decreased in the three and six months ended July 1, 2022, compared to the corresponding periods in 2021, primarily due to unfavorable product mix.

 Research and Development Expenses